minimo-io/minimo-11ty/README.md

 -   Use the library leaflet-gpx via npm and eleventy.config.js, instead of hard-coding it.
 -   Think about implementing esbuild to bundle javascript, [Bundle JavaScript with Eleventy and esbuild](https://blog.r0b.io/post/bundle-javascript-with-eleventy-and-esbuild/).
 This will need changing the currect pipeline (for the better).
 Check [esbuild](https://github.com/evanw/esbuild).
 -   Add functionality: Load prism-light or prism-dark depending on the mode selected (not it's fixed dark).
--   Rebuild the "Diccionario del Lunfardo" in Alpine.js or Svelte.
 -   Load all gpx files data with an eleventyComputed property that lists them.
 -   Add an effect to the call to action button, With 3 stages: 1) Any Wordpress problem?
 2) Woocommerce API Integration need?
 3) +11 clients problems solved!
 4) Let's Work Together! or Get a Quote!
 With a fast blink and more delay!